Policy in Relation to Data Protection

 - Deal with routine enquires and facilitate the handling of subject access requests.

-- Promote awareness of the Act, the Data Protection Principles and this Policy within Leeds, York and North Yorkshire Chamber
+- Promote awareness of the Act, the Data Protection Principles and this Policy within Leeds Chamber.

 This overall privacy statement discloses the privacy practices for this entire web site